cesarParra/apexdocs/README.md

 ## 🚀 Features

-* Generate documentation for Salesforce Apex classes as markdown files
+* Generate documentation for Salesforce Apex classes as Markdown files
 * Generate an OpenApi REST specification based on `@RestResource` classes
 * Support for grouping blocks of related code within a class
-* Support for HTML tags
 * Support for ignoring files and members from being documented
 * Namespace support
 * Configuration file support